lukelittle/sec-15c3-5-market-access-controls-example/README.md

   --tag-filters Key=Project,Values=sec-15c3-5-market-access-controls
 ```

-## Security & Disclaimers
+## Security Disclaimer

-⚠️ **Educational Demo Only**
-- This is NOT production trading software
+This is an educational demonstration, not production trading software:

 - Uses synthetic data only
 - No real brokerage connectivity
 - Simplified security model for learning

-**Production considerations:**
+- Not intended for actual trading decisions

+For production use, additional controls are required:
-- Add encryption at rest and in transit
+- Encryption at rest and in transit
-- Implement proper authentication/authorization
+- Comprehensive authentication and authorization
-- Add rate limiting and DDoS protection
+- Rate limiting and DDoS protection
-- Use AWS PrivateLink for service endpoints
-- Implement proper key management (KMS)
-- Add comprehensive monitoring and alerting
+- Security scanning and penetration testing
+- Disaster recovery procedures
+- Compliance certifications

-See [docs/08-security-notes.md](docs/08-security-notes.md) for full discussion.
+See [Security Notes](docs/08-security-notes.md) for detailed discussion.

-## License
+## Learning Objectives

-MIT License - see LICENSE file
+This project teaches:

+- Event-driven architecture with Kafka
+- Stream processing with Spark SQL
+- Serverless deployment with Terraform
+- Regulatory compliance patterns
+- Operational patterns (audit trails, correlation IDs, idempotency)
+- Real-world incident analysis

 ## Acknowledgments

-Built for graduate-level data/cloud computing education at UNC Charlotte.
+Built for data and cloud computing education at UNC Charlotte.
 Inspired by SEC Rule 15c3-5 market access requirements and lessons learned from the Knight Capital incident (2012).

 ## Contributing

-This is an educational repository.
-Suggestions and improvements welcome via issues or pull requests.
+Contributions are welcome.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+## License

+MIT License - see [LICENSE](LICENSE) file for details.

+Educational use disclaimer: This software is provided for educational purposes only and should not be used in production trading systems without extensive additional development, testing, and regulatory review.